dhmmasson/testDrivenDevelopment/Tutorial-»-Git-Client.md

 Another possibility is to get everything in one place!
 (Repository, code, issues, tasks, etc).
 Check out [this tutorial](https://eclipsesource.com/blogs/2012/08/28/tips-and-tricks-using-eclipse-with-github/).
 Basically, you need to understand that Git can be used with several projects, not only Java and Eclipse.
 If you understood that, then we can start to look at how some tools (e.g., Eclipse, Visual Studio, etc) integrates Git tools.

-For Eclipse, it is call EGit.
+For Eclipse, it is called EGit.
 It can be useful to have a quick access to milestones and issues (Fig.3 - 1) or the branches history (Fig.3 - 2).
 You can quickly open / close issues, switch branches, commit, push, pull, go back to a previous version just by right-clicking on the project (or just one file), finding the `Team` menu item, and browsing the options.

 ![alt text](./images/views.png "Git in Eclipse")
 > _Fig.3_ Git in Eclipse